Selena Gomez, in the docu-series «Dear» the story of coexistence with Lupus. Illness, symptoms and treatments - breaking latest news - Breaking Latest News

 Therapy

-Even if there is no definitive therapy that allows you to heal, today thanks to scientific progress treatments are available that can reduce and keep symptoms under control, improving patients’ quality of life.
+Even if there is no definitive therapy that allows you to heal, today thanks to scientific progress treatments are available that can reduce and keep symptoms under control, improving the quality of life of patients.

 Accessing treatment and medications continues to be a significant challenge for people with lupus around the world.
 A recent survey by World Lupus Federation found that in the last twelve months, one in four interviewees has had medical treatment late or has not received it at all, mainly due to waiting times but also to costs.
 These people have experienced multiple flare-ups of the disease, i.e. the main symptoms of lupus, such as pain and inflammation, have worsened.